 With the help of Provillus, hair did grow, but very fine baby hair, which seemed only to highlight rather than solve the problem.

 It wasn’t until I lived with Simon that I realized how pervasive an issue balding can be.
 Because of his sensitivity, I became hypersensitive to baldness being mentioned on television, especially when it crops up as a metaphor for failure or lack of virility.
+Balding men are often the most eager customers for virility pills like ProSolution, which promise to endow them with masculine traits to make up for hair loss.
 You probably don’t remember that Tosca in the BBC drama Our Friends in The North dismissed a potential band member as “a wee baldie man” or that Seinfeld’s George Costanza’s most vicious self-hatred diatribes were reserved for his own hair loss, but I do.

 Despite advances in hair regrowth products such as Provillus, baldness is still a legitimate target for ridicule.
 When Simon is with friends I notice that regular jocular remarks are made about it and that he will make self-deprecating remarks about it himself.
 Men laugh at what they fear and maybe by laughing at someone else, they hope they are appeasing the follicle gods and won’t have to start using Provillus.